 Genitourinary Medicine (GUM)

-The Training Scheme in Genitourinary Medicine offers a comprehensive and structured training programme for Specialist Registrars seeking the Certificate of Completion of Training (CCT).
+The Training Scheme in Genitourinary Medicine (GUM) offers a comprehensive and structured training programme for Specialty Registrars (SpRs) seeking the Certificate of Completion of Training (CCT).

 Head of School